bersalazar/sinkingstone.com/content/posts/the-death-of-ivan-ilych.md

 A quote that promptly can be used to summarize his reflections on his life:

-"It is as if I had been going downhill while I imagined I was going up.
+> It is as if I had been going downhill while I imagined I was going up.
 And that is really what it was.
 I was going up in public opinion, but to the same extent life was ebbing away from me.
-And now it is all done and there is only death."
+And now it is all done and there is only death.